 With regard to the instrumentation required, the 'at-once' large volume sampling mode is truly straightforward.
 What is required is a PTV injector with a packed liner.
 Although in principle each PTV injector is suited, it is advantageous to use a PTV injector equipped with a large inner diameter liner.
 This is because the volume of the liner, and hence also the volume of the packed bed in the liner, is proportional to the square of the liner diameter.
-As the volume of liquid that can be retained in the liner is proportional to the volume of the packed bed this implies that the maximum sample volume that can be accommodated in the liner is proportional to the square of the liner I.D.
-As a rule of thumb: If a packing material with a sufficiently large surface area and favourable wetting characteristics is used, the maximum sample volume that can be injected onto a 4 mm I.D. packed liner is approximately 150 $\mu$ l For smaller I.D. liners the maximum allowable volume decreases proportional to the square of the liner inner diameter
+As the volume of liquid that can be retained in the liner is proportional to the volume of the liner I.D.
+As a rule of thumb: If a packing material with a sufficiently large surface area and favourable wetting characteristics is used, the maximum sample volume that can be injected onto a 4 mm I.D. packed liner is approximately $150 \,\mu$ I For smaller I.D. liners the maximum allowable volume decreases proportional to the square of the liner inner diameter